theaustindixon/Mailbox_Notifier/README.md

 # Mailbox_Notifier
-Use ESP8266 to send user an email when Mailbox is opened.
+Use ESP8266 to send user an email when their Mailbox is opened.

 Requires ESP8266WiFi and ESP8266SMTP libraries.
 Will also need a magnetic reed switch and WIFI.